teerapap/grunt-protractor-runner/README.md

 Type: `Object`
 Default value: `{}`

 Arguments passed to the command.
 These arguments can also be supplied via command-line too.
-Ex.`grunt protractor --specs=specs/some-test.js`  or for object options `grunt protractor --cucumberOpts={\"tags\":\"@quick\"}`
+Ex.`grunt protractor --specs=specs/some-test.js`  or for object options `grunt protractor --cucumberOpts={\"tags\":\"@quick\"}` or `--params='{ "location" : { "href" : "some url" } }'`

+Passing object argument with `--params.location.xxx=yyy` is not supported at the moment. if you need this behaviour, please join the discussion in #148.

 Supported arguments are below.

 * seleniumAddress `string`: A running selenium address to use